nfabacus/dictionary-app-fe/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Production Build
-`npm run build` will build the app for production to the `build` folder.\
+`npm run build` will build the app for production to the `build` folder.

 ### Notes
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).